 It doesn’t take many fleas to cause your cat to go into a scratching and grooming frenzy.
 In fact, sometimes you won’t see ANY fleas at all because cats groom themselves so much, removing the telltale signs of fleas.

 Any cat can become allergic to the bites of fleas.
-Watch this video to learn how to care for your cat when they have fleas.

 If your cat is plagued with flea allergies, you may see the following symptoms: